frnkclsst/d3charts/README.md

 ## Introduction

-d3Charts is a reusable chart library based on d3 and written in Typescript.
+d3Charts is a reusable chart library using d3 and written in Typescript.
+D3 combines powerful visualization and interaction techniques with a data-driven approach to DOM manipulation, giving you the full capabilities of modern browsers and the freedom to design the right visual interface for your data.

 ## Resources